1921 Auckland Rugby League season: News

+Club teams by grade participation

 Junior Management Committee

 The Junior management committee elected for the season was: G. Stevens, W. Church, J. Ball, H. Clayton, W. Dowle, A.E.
 Smith, W. Lusty, W.J.
 Davidson (Hon.
 Sec), T. Fielding (Chairman), J. Aggers, K. Lippiatt.

 Club name changes and mergers

 On 13 April the Management Committee of the Auckland Rugby League met.
 At the meeting Grafton was granted permission to change its name to "Fire Brigade Club".
 Devonport United notified the league that the Devonport Borough Council had allocated the Devonport Domain for its use.
 During the season the club was named 'North Shore' and 'Devonport' interchangeably by both The New Zealand Herald and the Auckland Star.
 In 1920 the club had seen a merger between North Shore Albions and the Sunnyside club and agreed on the name Devonport United but it appears that the stronger club's name was still more favoured by those reporting on the games, and it was eventually the name adopted by the club.
 While the Kingsland Rovers club wrote asking for advice on what it should do regarding a ground for the club to play at.